jarray42/MD_Wetting/README.md

 and\or

-Jarray A., Feichtinger A., and Scholten E,  Linking intermolecular interactions and rheological behaviour in capillary suspensions."
+Jarray A., Feichtinger A., and Scholten E,  Linking intermolecular interactions and rheological behaviour in capillary suspensions.
 Journal of Colloid and Interface Science 627, 415-426 (2022).